 Website – no glitches, no spelling mistakes

 As PRs we will link every journalist we speak to back to your website and in turn, they need to be able to feature it in their write-up, if relevant.
 And if there are errors, spelling mistakes, the inability to purchase something or there is too much friction in the user experience, this will reflect badly on your business.
-It might even make the difference between being you being featured or not.
+It might even make the difference between whether you are featured or not.

 Images – good, high resolution